Last Updated on July 26, 2021

 Open banking in India is in a very nascent stage.
-It is due to fact that the Indian banking system focuses more on security and privacy.
-Think of open banking as the digital variant of your traditional banks with whom you deal on regular basis.
-Except open banking has much more to offer when compared to the traditional banking institutions.
-The open Banking system is used widely around the globe by Monzo in UK, Xinja in Australia, and N26 in Europe as some of the best examples.
+It is because the Indian banking system focuses more on security and privacy.
+Think of open banking as the digital variant of your traditional banks, except open banking has much more to offer when compared to traditional banking institutions.
+The Open Banking system is used widely around the globe by Monzo in UK, Xinja in Australia, and N26 in Europe as some of the best examples.

 What is Open Banking?

-Open banking systems sit on the top of the traditional banking system using an application programming interface (API), that let third-party developers and fintech build applications and services, including those that provide real-time payments, greater financial transparency options for account holders, marketing and cross-selling opportunities.so that you are connected with your traditional banking system but in a more streamlined and digital manner.
-It also prepares you for the future, where the neo banking concept would be used on daily basis.
-Imagine getting the loan approval, KYC process done in seconds through your phone, with your verified data that is already available with the banks.
+Open banking system sits on the top of the traditional banking system using an application programming interface (API).
+It let third-party developers and fintech build applications and services, including those that provide real-time payments, greater financial transparency options for account holders, marketing and cross-selling opportunities, so that you are connected with your traditional banking system but in a more streamlined and digital manner.
+It also prepares you for the future, where the neo banking concept would be used daily.
+For example, imagine getting the loan approval, KYC process done in seconds through your phone, with your verified data already available with the banks.
 If this sounds good, then welcome to the future of banking and financial services.

 Whenever you want to open a new bank account, you have to go through the same tedious process of doing your KYC every time.
-When you apply for a loan from different financial organizations, you need your bank account details and the credit score for getting high amount loans.
+In addition, when you apply for a loan from different financial organizations, you need your bank account details and the credit score for getting high amount loans.
 All these processes time consuming and very inconvenient.